vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 the previous day) in the period between the second meal and going to sleep.

+## Nine days later (2024-07-27)

+I followed the identified best practices and was feeling generally good through the day, though my total accounted-for hours were a bit low.

+## Ten days later (2024-07-28)

+Despite trying to follow best practices, I didn't feel as good as the previous day, though still better than two days and four days ago.
+There were a few specific things that happened today:

+* Maybe slight rushing of morning bowel movement due to a timer going off that I needed to turn off (though I did feel like I finished up).

+* Potatoes/peas prep and more consumption of that (my mixed veggies were over).

+* A decent amount of cleaning activity after meal, and in general a lot of physical moving around activity; ironically I felt fine during the activity but settling down right after it I experienced more discomfort.

+* The fragmented nature of the day meant I did not get deep intellectual engagement which tends to drive out thoughts of the discomfort.

+I did notice that my discomfort would peak right before urination and I'd feel pretty normal after urination.
+This has been an observation in the past as well, but was particularly pronounced today.

 ## Current learnings

 I've been updating [best practices around abdominal